Initiatives and Referenda

 How can I find more information about current statewide initiatives and referenda?

-Currently, two initiative applications have been filed with the Utah Lieutenant Governor’s Office.
+Currently, two initiative applications and one referendum application have been filed with the Utah Lieutenant Governor’s Office.
 Click on the links below for more information:

 What are the current valid signature totals for statewide initiatives?